JohannesMerkt/oak-middleware-collection/README.md

 - Error: Respond with interal server error and log error to console
 - Logger: Log server requests to console
-- Response Time: Set response time flag in header
+- Response Time: Set response time flag in response header (also used for logger middleware)

 ## Suggested order of middleware execution